 Other than avoiding shoes that are too narrow, there aren’t any home remedies for a Neuroma.

 There are about 3-4 different treatments we use effectively to eliminate the pain of a Neuroma.
 The longer the pain has been present, the longer it may take to get relief.

 The ultimate goal is pain relief without the need for surgery.

 The ball of the foot can be one of the most difficult areas to get pain relief because of how much weight we place there with every step.

-Persistent pain of the ball of the foot that lasts more than 2 weeks should be addressed by a specialist.
+Persistent pain of the ball of the foot that lasts more than 2 weeks should be addressed by a foot specialist.